What is a credit score?

-Credit reports are compiled by credit reference agencies - the three main agencies in the UK are Callcredit, Equifax and Experian.
+Credit reports are compiled by credit reference agencies - the three main agencies in the UK are Experian, Equifax and TransUnion.

 There's no such thing as a universal credit score.
 Each lender has its own system in place to decide whether or not to accept you as a customer, meaning you could be turned down by one, but successful with another.